sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 minikluster-1   -        virtualbox   Running   tcp://192.168.99.100:2376           v18.03.1-ce
 ```

-Since the Docker version 18.03.1-ce is not guaranteed to work with the version of Kubernetes 1.11 that we are going to deploy, we will replace it with the latest compatible version using the RancherOS configuration tool. , namely 17.03.2-this:
+Since the Docker version 18.03.1-ce is not guaranteed to work with the version of Kubernetes 1.11 that we are going to deploy, we will replace it with the latest compatible version using the RancherOS configuration tool, namely version 17.03.2-ce:

 ```shell
 $ docker-machine ssh minikluster-1 sudo ros engine switch docker-17.03.2-ce